 The King’s desperate gamble had failed and London, a city of Puritan strength and strong Parliamentary support, was in tumult.
 So much so that a week later on 10 January the King fled his own capital city with his family, first to Hampton Court and then onto Windsor Castle.
 The die had been cast, the Rubicon crossed, and the battle lines drawn.

-Oliver Cromwell was born a year earlier than his future adversary Charles Stuart, on 25 April, 1599, but proximity of age was to be the only thing they had in common.
-He was born in Huntingdon, Cambridgeshire, into a minor gentry family that had known better times and of whom he was its poor relation.
+Oliver Cromwell was born a year earlier than his future opponent in war Charles Stuart, on 25 April, 1599, but proximity of age was to be the only thing they had in common.
+He was born in Huntingdon, Cambridgeshire, into a minor gentry family that had known better times yet even so he was still its poor relation.

 The family finances were always on a tightrope but they were sufficient to send the young Oliver to the local Grammar School and later Cambridge University.
 He did not excel academically and proved better at sports and the more manly pursuits.
 His education was to be curtailed in any case when his father died leaving him responsible for the household and family estate.